Laurence Silberman: Career

-Silberman worked in the private sector as a partner at the law firms Moore, Silberman & Schulze in Honolulu and Morrison & Foerster and Steptoe & Johnson in Washington, D.C.
+Silberman worked as a partner at the law firms Moore, Silberman & Schulze in Honolulu and Morrison & Foerster and Steptoe & Johnson in Washington, D.C.
 He also served as Executive Vice President of Crocker National Bank in San Francisco.
-His government service included stints as an attorney in the National Labor Relations Board's appellate section, as Solicitor of Labor from 1969 to 1970, and as Undersecretary of Labor from 1970 to 1973.
+He also worked as an attorney in the National Labor Relations Board's appellate section, as Solicitor of Labor from 1969 to 1970, and as Undersecretary of Labor from 1970 to 1973.
 As Solicitor, he was largely responsible for developing the requirement of goals and timetables as an enforcement device for the affirmative action order.
 He subsequently regretted his stance and wrote, "Our use of numerical standards in pursuit of equal opportunity has led to the very quotas guaranteeing equal results that we initially wished to avoid."

 He also led the development of legislation to implement "final offer selection" as a means of resolving labor disputes.
 As Undersecretary, he repeatedly clashed with Charles "Chuck" Colson and tendered his resignation to compel the hiring of a black regional director in New York in 1972.

 President Richard Nixon nominated Silberman to be Deputy Attorney General of the United States in January 1974.
 Silberman was tasked with reviewing J. Edgar Hoover's secret files, which he described as "the single worst experience of my long governmental service."
 Silberman stated that "this country – and the Federal Bureau of Investigation – would be well served if [Hoover's] name were removed from the bureau's building.
 It is as if the Defense Department were named for Aaron Burr.
 Liberals and conservatives should unite to support legislation to accomplish this repudiation of a very sad chapter in American history."
 Silberman also served briefly as Acting Attorney General during the Watergate crisis.
 Silberman's resignation was accepted by President Gerald Ford, pending the confirmation of his successor.

 Ford nominated Silberman as ambassador to Yugoslavia in April 1975.
 He served in the role until he resigned during the presidential transition of Jimmy Carter.
 At the same time, Silberman also served as the Presidential Special Envoy for International Labor Organization Affairs.
-As ambassador, he succeeded in freeing an American, Laszlo Toth, who had been falsely imprisoned by the regime as a CIA agent, by putting pressure on both the Yugoslav regime and the State Department.
+As ambassador, he succeeded in freeing an American who had been falsely imprisoned by the regime as a CIA agent, by putting pressure on both the Yugoslav regime and the State Department.
 During the campaign for the 1980 presidential election, he was co-chairman of Ronald Reagan's foreign policy advisors.
 From 1981 to 1985, he served as a member of the General Advisory Committee on Arms Control and Disarmament and the Defense Policy Board.

 In total, Silberman has held six Senate-confirmed positions and never received a dissenting vote.